Where to get more information

 Homelessness

-If you are homeless or you believe that you may become homeless in the next 2 months, you should approach the Homelessness Service at Hector McNeil House, Greenock.
-If you would like more information, please contact Homelessness on 01475 715378 (select option 4) for out of hours service please call 01475 715880.
+If you are homeless or you believe that you may become homeless in the next 2 months, you should approach the Homelessness Service at The Inverclyde Centre, 98 Dalrymple Street, Greenock.
+If you would like more information, please contact Homelessness on 01475 715880 or [email protected].

 You can get advice and assistance for a range of housing issues from the Inverclyde Homeless Service: